This paper is now published in the Journal of Public Economics.

-This paper explores whether Big Data, taking the form of extensive but high dimensional records, can reduce the cost of adverse selection in government-run capitation schemes.
+This paper explores whether Big Data, taking the form of extensive but high dimensional records, can reduce the cost of adverse selection in government-run capitation schemes, such as Medicare Advantage, or school voucher programs.
 We argue that using data to improve the ex ante precision of capitation regressions is unlikely to be helpful.
-Even if types become essentially observable, the high dimensionality of covariates makes it infeasible to precisely estimate the cost of serving a given type.
-This gives an informed private provider scope to select types that are relatively cheap to serve.
-Instead, we argue that data can be used to align incentives by forming unbiased and non-manipulable ex post estimates of a private provider’s gains from selection.
+Even if types become essentially observable, the high dimensionality of covariates makes it infeasible to precisely estimate the cost of serving a given type: Big Data makes types observable, but not necessarily interpretable.
+This gives an informed private operator scope to select types that are relatively cheap to serve.
+Instead, we argue that data can be used to align incentives by forming unbiased and non-manipulable ex post estimates of a private operator’s gains from selection.